MathijsBarkel/KEPSurvey/README.md

 For questions on the code, send an e-mail to mathijsbarkel3@gmail.com.

 References:
-- Delorme, M., Garc´ıa, S., Gondzio, J., Kalcsics, J., Manlove, D., Pettersson, W., and Trimble, J. (2022).
+- Delorme, M., García, S., Gondzio, J., Kalcsics, J., Manlove, D., Pettersson, W., and Trimble, J. (2022).
 Improved instance generation for kidney exchange programmes.
 Computers & Operations Research, 141:105707.